How to file a sales tax return isn't covered much online.

 But do they tell you how?
 Not really!

-Well, that’s why we’re here — to guide you through the process of filing a sales tax return in the United States.
+That’s why we’re here — to guide you through the steps of filing a sales tax return in the United States.

 Filing a return helps you with two things: it reports the amount of tax you owe, and also the amount of money you can reclaim.
 (Cha-ching!)

-How to file sales tax returns in the US
+How to file a sale tax return in the USA

 Ok, let’s start this off with the most important piece of information first!

-You must file returns in every US state where you’ve registered for sales tax.
+You must file returns in every US state wherever you are registered for sales tax.

 Note for remote sellers: If your sales no longer meet the economic nexus threshold in a certain state, you’re still required to collect and remit sales tax if you have an active registration.
 If you think you’ll stay below the threshold permanently (or for a long while), it’s recommended that you contact the state directly to see if you can end your registration.